Relevance-guided Supervision for OpenQA with ColBERT: Datasets

-For NQ and TQ, we use the train/validation splits released by \citet{karpukhin2020dense}.
-We note that the \textit{test sets} used in \secref{sec:eval-reader} are the same for all methods across both datasets.
+Each of the three datasets has approx. 79k training questions and 9k validation questions; NQ has 4k test questions and both of SQuAD and TQ have 11k test questions.
+For all three datasets, we use the train/validation splits released by \citet{karpukhin2020dense}.
+We note that the \textit{test sets} are the same for all methods across both datasets.